dnsimple/dnsimple-support/content/articles/letsencrypt.markdown

 ---

-[Let's Encrypt](https://letsencrypt.org/) is an innovative [certificate authority](/articles/what-is-certificate-authority) (also called a CA) that joined the scene in late 2015.
+[Let's Encrypt](https://letsencrypt.org/) is an innovative [certificate authority](/articles/what-is-certificate-authority) (CA) that joined the scene in late 2015.
 They became an official member of the CA/B forum in 2016.

 Their three most distinguishing characteristics, as listed on their homepage, are _free_, _automated_, and _open_.